-235 Commonwealth was designed by architect Obed F. Smith and built in 1882-1883 by Vinal & Dodge, builders, as the home of George Wheatland, Jr. and his wife, Florence (Dumaresq) Wheatland.
-They previously had lived at 265 Beacon.
-He is shown as the owner of 235 Commonwealth on the original building permit application, dated December 1, 1882, and on the 1883, 1888, and 1895 Bromley maps.
+235 Commonwealth was designed by architect Obed F. Smith and built in 1882-1883 by Vinal & Dodge, masons, and Laming & Drisko, carpenters, as the home of George Wheatland, Jr., and his wife, Florence Saumarez (Dumaresq) Wheatland.
+He is shown as the owner of 235 Commonwealth on the original building permit application, dated December 1, 1882.

 The Wheatlands’ three children — Philip D. Wheatland, Florence Dumaresq Wheatland, and George Wheatland, III — lived with them.
 Philip Wheatland, a stockbroker, married in June of 1887 to Alice Ellerton Pratt; after their marriage, they lived at 8 West Cedar.
 Florence Wheatland married in November of 1889 to Jacob Crowninshield Rogers Peabody; after their marriage, they lived in Danvers.
 George Wheatland, III, married in October of 1896 to Rebecca Rogers; after their marriage, they lived in Salem.

-The Wheatlands continued to live at 235 Commonwealth in 1895, but by 1896 had moved to a new house they had built at 329 Commonwealth.
+The Wheatlands continued to live at 235 Commonwealth during the 1892-1893 winter season, but moved thereafter.
+They spent the 1893-1894 season in Salem, and by the 1896-1897 season, they were living in a new house they had built at 329 Commonwealth.

-During the 1893-1894 and 1894-1895 winter seasons, 235 Commonwealth also was the home of dry goods commission merchant Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
+During the 1893-1894 and 1894-1895 winter seasons, 235 Commonwealth was the home of dry goods commission merchant Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
 They had lived at 316 Beacon in 1892.
 They had moved to 441 Beacon by the 1895-1896 season.

-Abbott Lawrence Rotch was a professor of meteorology at Harvard and founder of the Blue Hill Meteorological Observatory.
+Abbott Lawrence Rotch was a professor of meteorology at Harvard and founder director of the Blue Hill Meteorological Observatory.